esa-lab/ligate/README.md

 ```
 perl ligate.pl 4_2H-AE_merged.pdb > 5_2H-AE_ligated.pdb
 ```
-The file "5_2H-AE_ligated.pdb" should now be created by the script, and contain the ligated structure.
+The script should create the file "5_2H-AE_ligated.pdb", which contain the ligated structure.